mariweiss/mariweiss/README.md

 - 🎓 Computer Engineering student
 - 💻 Building desktop apps with Electron
 - 🔌 Interested in IoT and embedded systems
 - 🎨 Passionate about aesthetic and functional design
+- 📒 Studying quantum computers

 ---